 Pianist & Educator

 Pianist Weiwei Zhai has performed throughout Asia, North America, and Europe as a soloist and chamber musician.
 Critics have praised her “enthusiasm and grace” and described her performance as “absolutely gorgeous throughout as to sonority and especially style” (New York Concert Review).
-Weiwei has played concerts at Weill Recital Hall at Carnegie Hall, Merkin Hall, the Harvard Club of New York City, Steinway Hall, Trinity Church Wall Street, Yamaha Artist Service, and the Beijing National Library Performing Arts Center.
+Weiwei has played concerts at Weill Recital Hall at Carnegie Hall, Merkin Hall, the Harvard Club of New York City, Steinway Hall, Trinity Church Wall Street, the National Opera Center, and the Beijing National Library Performing Arts Center.
 As the first-prize winner of the Concerto Competition at Manhattan School of Music (MSM), she performed the Scriabin Piano Concerto with conductor Philippe Entremont.
 In addition, she has played with celebrated conductor Christian Vásquez in Italy.
 Ms. Zhai won top prizes in the Kazakhstan International Piano Competition and the Five Towns Young Musicians Competition in New York.

 An avid chamber musician, Ms. Zhai has collaborated with members of the Grammy-nominated quintet, Imani Winds.
 Her piano trio has been invited to play for the International Advisory Board at MSM.
 She has appeared at the Bowdoin International Music Festival, the PianoTexas International Festival and Academy, and the InterHarmony International Music Festival.

 Weiwei began to take piano lessons at an early age.
 She won top prizes in major national competitions and graduated from the Central Conservatory of Music in Beijing, where she studied with Manchun Chen.
 She moved to New York to study at Manhattan School of Music, where she received the Doctor of Musical Arts degree, studying with Dr. Solomon Mikowsky and Dr. Inesa Sinkevych.
 Ms. Zhai is a member of the piano faculty at Bloomingdale School of Music and Lindeblad School of Music.